-With the paid/employer-led route, you will usually be expected to search and apply for return to practice vacancies via NHSJobs or HealthJobsUK before applying to the university, but we would advise you to contact the university as a first step to register your interest and find out more specific information about the application and recruitment process involved with this route.
+With the paid/employer-led route, you can search and apply for return to practice vacancies via NHSJobs or HealthJobsUK before applying to the university, but we would advise you to contact the university as a first step to register your interest and find out more specific information about the application and recruitment process involved with this route.

-If your application is accepted, you will usually be invited to a joint interview with the employing trust and the university that works in partnership with that trust.
-If successful at the interview, the trust will offer you a position, and will pay you the salary equivalent of a Healthcare Assistant role for the duration of the programme until you have successfully completed and re-registered with the NMC.
-At that point, you will then be uplifted to a permanent Registered Nurse position.
+The paid/employer-led route is less common than the unpaid/voluntary placement route, so vacancies may not be as readily available.
+However, the process of applying for a return to practice vacancy is very similar to that of applying for any other paid employment.
+You will be required to complete a job application, and if shortlisted, you will be invited to attend an interview with the employer.
+If successful at the interview, the employer will offer you a position

+(either permanent or fixed term) and will pay you the salary equivalent of a Maternity Support Assistant role for the duration of the programme until you have successfully completed and reregistered with the NMC.
+At that point, you will then be uplifted to a permanent Registered Midwifery position if offered a permanent role, or if not, you will be supported to find a position.
 Through this route, you do not receive the £1000 student bursary, however you will be paid a salary and be included in the pension scheme when you start your practice hours.

-It is important to note that your specific RtP clinical placement hours will not take up all your contracted hours you are employed for.
-Your remaining contracted hours will involve working as a Healthcare Assistant.
+It is important to note that your specific RtP clinical placement hours will not usually take up all of your contracted hours you are employed for.
+Your remaining contracted hours will involve working as a Midwifery Support Assistant.
 We would advise you to discuss how those hours will be differentiated during the application and interview process.